ISISNeutronMuon/MDMC/doc/pages/introduction.rst

 Tutorials
 ---------
 There are a number of tutorials covering different aspects of MDMC located in doc/tutorials/.
+These tutorials provide a explanation of the main steps to creating a simulation and running a refinement.
+Major features are described in these tutorials, however the full Modules documentation can be used to get descriptions of all of the options available within MDMC.

 Each of these tutorials is an interactive Jupyter notebook which can be modified and run by the user; this allows experimentation from an established starting point.
 The interactive tutorials can be accessed by installing Jupyter and running it within the tutorials folder: